Masks for the community

 There are those in the community and congregation that can’t or shouldn’t do many repairs around their homes.
 We have the teams to help at no labor cost.

 Mission Possible is a Small Group who developed an outreach mission-- that of helping church members, families, and the community with projects the person(s) cannot handle safely without assistance.
-In the brochure they have developed, they mention the following as some of the areas in which they might serve others: transportation to doctor appointments, shopping, minor home repairs and simple yard tasks, change light bulbs and smoke alarm batteries, to name a few.
+Some of the areas in which they serve others: transportation to doctor appointments, shopping, minor home repairs and simple yard tasks, change light bulbs and smoke alarm batteries, to name a few.

 St. Andrew Presbyterian Church